ernstc/SqlDataInspector/README.md

 ## Contributing

-You are more than welcoem to help contribute to this project if you wish, please create a new fork of the main branch, then submit a pull request to the main branch after making your changes.
+You are more than welcome to help contribute to this project if you wish, please create a new fork of the main branch, then submit a pull request to the main branch after making your changes.

 ## License